 Famous indigenous coffee varieties produced in El Salvador

 Salvador coffee exports

 El Salvador, on the other hand, did not choose this route.
 Because coffee production estates were abandoned in the 1980s (due to the civil war), the country still retains an exceptionally high proportion of Bourbon heirloom trees – roughly 68 percent of total coffee production.
-The country’s potential for producing deliciously sweet salvadoran coffee beans is enhanced by the well-drained but mineral-rich volcanic soil.
+The well-drained but mineral-rich volcanic soil enhances the country’s potential for producing deliciously sweet Salvadoran coffee beans.

 El Salvador is now capitalizing on its reputation by offering a wide range of tomato types, ranging from the old Typica and Bourbon varieties to the dwarf Pacas – a mutation from the Bourbon variety – or Pacamara, which has allowed farmers to commercialize tomato variants.
 Like exquisite single-varietal wines, individual coffees emphasize the genetics of the crop itself.

 On one of Don Alberto Pacas’ farms in 1949, he identified a Bourbon variety mutation.
 Pacas was named for him, and the Pacamara variety was created by crossing it with Maragogype, a coffee with giant beans.
 Both types are still grown in the region and nearby nations – The Coffee Atlas of the World.